 I am a Venezuelan-American interdisciplinary artist, creative technologist, and researcher with a background in dance, software engineering, and cognitive science.
 My work focuses on generative AI, machine learning, creative coding, and interactive performance.
 Since August 2024, I’ve been the Maker-in-Residence at the Center for Arts, Migration, and Entrepreneurship (CAME) at the University of Florida, where I focus on AI, art, and diasporas.
-I’m also currently an artist-in-residence with the Rewilding Cultures program at Radiona in Zagreb, Croatia, and at Lake Studios Berlin, Germany, where I’m a founding member.
+At University of Florida, I teach Algorithmic Creativity and AI, Art and Society courses for the AI and Art Certificate Program.

 In 2007, I launched dance-tech.net, a social network for interdisciplinary explorers of movement performance, innovators, and emergent performance practices.
 I’ve produced over 200 video interviews as one of the first international video bloggers dedicated to the intersection of dance, arts, and digital technology.
 I’ve also published several essays and created pioneering XR projects for knowledge transmission within dance and art festivals.
 In 2011, I created movimiento.org in Spanish and Portuguese, supported by the South American Network of Dance.
 These networks have received support from Motion Bank and The Forsythe Company (Germany), Panorama Festival (Brazil), Transmediaakademy (Germany), Lake Studios Berlin, and many others.

 From 2013 to 2016, I was a research associate at the Inter-University of Dance/University of the Arts (UDK/HZT) in Berlin, Germany.
 I was also a 2017 Hombroich Fellow in Germany, an artist/researcher in residence at ICK Amsterdam (2013–2014), and at the Gilles Jobin Company in Geneva, Switzerland (2009–2012).
+I have facilitated interdiciplinary collaborative creative contexts such as Choreograpfic Coding Lab CCL developed by MotionBank, Digital Bodies at Lake Studios Berlin and Geneva Sessions in Switzerland.

 I’ve written essays for the books Dance In the Head/Tanz im Kopf and Transmission in Motion: The Technologizing of Dance, edited by Johannes Birringer and Maaike Bleeker, respectively.
 Some of my interviews have also been transcribed and published by Contact Quarterly.